Yvonne Winfrey’s

 Film Synopsis for White Vinegar

-Imani, a 22-year-old African American woman, relocates to a small university town to pursue an innovative major focused on developing groundbreaking products and technologies.
-Her non-binary 20-year-old sibling, Gale, visits her, eager to reconnect and meet her roommates, Cat and Maeve.
-As they bond, Imani shares her passion for her studies, while Gale expresses admiration for Oprah and their own ambition to become a lawyer.
+Imani, a 22-year-old African American woman, moves to a small university town for her master’s in an innovative major.
+Her non-binary sibling, Gale, visits to reconnect and meet Imani’s roommates, Cat and Maeve.
+While bonding, Imani shares her passion for academics, and Gale talks about their ambition to become a lawyer.

 RUBBER ROOM